Braised Short Ribs a Hearty Recipe for Autumn

 Braised Short Ribs

-This is a dish that your guests will love.
-It is a great weekend meal, as it can (and should) be made in advance and reheated.
+This dish will delight your guests.
+It is also a great weekend meal, as it can (and should) be made in advance and reheated.

 Equipment